Self

 3. Stop the negative self-talk.

-Honesty is simply being who you are in given situation.
-It doesn’t mean that you are totally open and vulnerable to everyone and every situation.
+Honesty is simply being who you are in a given situation.
+It doesn’t mean you are open and vulnerable to everyone and every situation.

-Give yourself a break and embrace all the wonderful about yourself.
-You can shift styles so we are better able to relate to others, but we still need to be our honest self.
+Give yourself a break from negative self-talk and embrace all the wonderful about yourself.
+You can shift styles so we can relate to others, but we still need to be our honest selves.

 There is value in honesty and integrity about who we are.
 So love who you are.